jdvelasq/techminer2/tm2p/portfolio/Readme.md

   - portfolio tables

 - Contribution:
-  - translates scientific structure into applied and technological insights
+  - transforms thematic and structural results into actionable technological and application-oriented insights